Vassilis Goumas

-Vassilis Goumas (alternate spellings: Vasilis, Vassilios, Vasillos, Gkoumas) (Greek: Βασίλης Γκούμας; born 15 November 1946) is a Greek former professional basketball player.
-During his playing career, he was nicknamed "The Emperor".
-At the club club level, Goumas was a member of the FIBA European Selection team in 1974.
+Vassilis Goumas (alternate spellings: Vasilis, Vassilios, Vasillos, Gkoumas; Βασίλης Γκούμας; 15 November 1946 – 30 March 2026) was a Greek professional basketball player.
+During his playing career, he was nicknamed The Emperor.
+At the club level, Goumas was a member of the FIBA European Selection team in 1974.
 While at the national team level, he was the MVP of the 1973 FIBA EuroBasket Qualification Tournament, while representing the senior Greek national team.
 In June 1987, after Goumas had announced that the upcoming 1987–88 season would be the final season of his basketball playing career, he was honored by FIBA with a retirement farewell celebration FIBA Europe All-Star Game.

 Early life and career

 Goumas began playing youth system basketball in Volos, Greece, with the youth clubs of Olympiacos Volos.

 Professional career

 In 1961, at the age of 15, Goumas began playing at the senior men's club level, with the Ethiopian Premier League club Olympiacos Addis Ababa.
 In 1962, he joined Panellinios Athens, of the top-tier level Greek League.
 From 1962 to 1964, he played with both Olympiacos Addis Ababa in Ethiopia, and with Panellinios in Greece.

 After that, he played in South Africa, where he played with the Corinthians Greek Sporting Club Johannesburg.
 Goumas then played in Ethiopia again, with Olympiacos Addis Ababa, from 1964 to 1966.
 With Olympiacos Addis Ababa, he won the African Club Cup Championship title in 1964, and six Ethiopian Premier League championships, in the years 1961, 1962, 1963, 1964, 1965, and 1966.
 Goumas then returned to the Greek club Panellinios, in 1966.

 In 1969, Goumas moved from Panellinios, to the Mozambican club Sporting Clube de Lourenço Marques (SCLM).
 With SCLM, he won the Mozambican League championship in 1970, while also being the Mozambican League's Top Scorer in the same year, with a scoring average of 35 points per game.
 After that, Goumas once again returned to Greece and Panellinios, where he stayed from 1970 to 1979.
 During that time, he was the long-time star of the Greek club.
 In the 1970–71 season, in a Greek League game against Amyntas Athens, Goumas scored 61 points.
 Goumas was a member of the FIBA European Selection team, in the year 1974.